 Enjoy the music of Éiníní!

 Éiníní is a musical duo, made up of Fergus na mEabhrac, the bard, and Winifred, the minstrel.
-These two musicians have decided to combine their efforts and share their love of folk music from all over the world and from many points in history.
-We truly love creating beautiful music, and we sincerely hope that you will love listening to the music we create!
+These two musicians are sharing their love of folk music from all over the world.
+We love creating beautiful music, and we sincerely hope that you will love listening to that music!

-We have performed for the last five years at the University of Oklahoma Medieval Fair in Norman, from 2014 to 2018.
+We have performed for the last six years at the University of Oklahoma Medieval Fair in Norman, from 2014 to 2019, as well as submitting videos for the virtual fair that occurred in 2021.
 We look forward to performing there again many times in the future!

 Other performances include: